w3c/wai-audiences/_audiences/users.md

   <p>Developed with input from the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).</p>
 ---

-This page links to resources that web users, people with disabilities, and advocates might be particularly interested in.
+This page provides a starting point for information that is particularly relevant to web users, people with disabilities, and advocates.

-* To get an overview of accessibility issues, see **[Introduction to Web Accessibility]({{ "/fundamentals/accessibility-intro/" | relative_url }})**.
-It includes links to videos and lots more details that you might want to read now or later.
+* Even if you know a lot about accessibility, we encourage you to read **[Introduction to Web Accessibility]({{ "/fundamentals/accessibility-intro/" | relative_url }})**.
+It includes links to videos and to lots more information that you might want to read now or later.

 * For guidance on reporting web accessibility barriers, see **[Contacting Organizations about Inaccessible Websites]({{ "/teach-advocate/contact-inaccessible-websites/" | relative_url }})**.